My Dear Friends,

 It pains me to find out that you are struggling.
 That your mental health is a cause for concern to you and the people around you.

-There are so many people who spend a lifetime not realising what is wrong with them.
+There are so many people who spend a lifetime not realizing what is wrong with them.
 While others live in denial of what is.
 There are still others who choose to look away, as admitting something would make it real.
-A few decide to hide their condition, and suffer silently.
+A few decide to hide their condition and suffer silently.

 Does this attitude keep you away from seeking help?
 Or sharing that you are?
 I am sure it does.

-I guess both should be given a listening ear and the benefit of doubt, right?
-I have realised they should.
+I guess both should be given a listening ear and the benefit of the doubt, right?
+I have realized they should.

 If each of us becomes more sensitive to those who need us to be.

 If each of us reads up and educates ourselves better on mental health.

 If each of us develops empathy instead of sympathy.